- Home

 Where can I find out differences between Australia and New Zealand in areas such as salaries, cost of living, health and education?

 The best place to start when comparing salaries and living costs in either country is to do a broad internet or newspaper search.
 Look for salaries of comparative jobs in the job classifieds, and comparative housing costs in the housing classifieds.
-See our Media page or visit www.nla.gov.au/npapers/ both have links to Australian newspapers.
-Australian newspapers are also available at the Wellington and Auckland Public Libraries.
+Australian newspapers are available online as well as in some public libraries.
 Newspapers and supermarket internet sites can give an indication of grocery costs.

 What things do I need to know or do once I arrive in Australia to settle?

 The are a few basic tasks that all new migrants to Australia should endeavour to get completed as soon as practicable.
-Things like bank accounts, Medicare Cards, Tax File numbers etc. The Australian Department of Immigration and Citizenship has general information on settling in for new migrants, as well as specific guides for each of the Australian states and territories.
+Setting up a bank account, Medicare card, Australian Tax File number etc. The Australian Government Department of Home Affairs' website has general information on settling in for new migrants.

 As a New Zealand citizen, can I study at an Australian University?

-New Zealand citizens can study at Australian tertiary institutions, and are eligible to pay domestic, not international fees.
+New Zealand citizens can study at Australian tertiary institutions and are eligible to pay domestic, not international fees.
 However, many New Zealand citizens will not be eligible for any kind of student loan to pay university fees, or be eligible for a student allowance to pay for living costs.
-Go to the Centrelink website for more information on student allowances, as well as the www.goingtouni.gov.au website for information on student loans.
+Go to Services Australia website for more information on student allowances, as well as the Study Assist website for information on student loans.

 What are the tax rates in Australia?

-Tax rates in Australia can be found here at the Australian Tax Office website.
+Tax rates in Australia can be found on the Australian Taxation Office website.

 Can I obtain a Tax File Number (TFN) before I arrive in Australia?